 No mention of specific source of oil

 Brightland plays up California sunshine and olive oil’s health benefits in its California-grown and pressed oils.
-It also keeps things simple with two core blends: Awake (“made for slow days and cozy nights”) and Alive (“made for fare that fuels active days”).
+It also keeps things simple with two core blends: Awake (“made for cozy days and slow nights”) and Alive (“made for verve and vibrancy”).
 If such streamlining makes the prospect of choosing which olive oil to drizzle on your fava beans easier, then Brightland might be perfect for you.

 But it’s the infused oils here that caught our eye: bottles of garlic, basil, chili, and lemon-infused olive oil with cheerful names like Ardor and Lucid.
 The white bottles (to protect the oil from damaging UV light rays) make a fine canvas for Brightline’s bold, colorful labels.
 These are stylish oils for stylish, health-conscious people.
 As for the oil itself, it’s from olives sourced from a family-run farm that follows organic practices (although it’s not certified organic).
 The Duo subscription starts with its two core unflavored blends.
 After that, subscribers can choose between shipments every month, two months, or three months, and you can customize after the first shipment by mixing and matching bottles of oil and vinegar.

 Price: $195 or $419 for annual membership